Norms, expectations, & resources

 Positions for thesis-based Masters students for Fall 2024/Spring 2025 have been filled.

-If you are interested in graduate school at a later date, please check out the coursework-based and thesis-based Masters programs offered by our Department.
+If you are interested in graduate school at a later date, please check out the Masters of Science offered by our Department.
 Contact me via email and be sure to include the following information:

 Important!: Masters students can apply for graduate Teaching Assistantships (TAs) or Graduate Assistantships (GAs).
 I am also happy to help you build applications for external funding and scholarships.